By: Dr. Anne Truong

-Stem cells are cells of the body (somatic cells) which can divide and become differentiated.
+Cellular therapy is a treatment whereas cells of the body (somatic cells) can divide and become differentiated.

-When an organism grows, stem cells specialize, and take specific functions.
+When an organism grows, cells specialize, and take specific functions.
 For instance, mature tissues like skin, muscle, blood, bone, liver, nerves, all have different types of cells.
-Because stem cells are not yet differentiated, they can change to become some kind of specialized cells.
-Organisms also use stem cells to replace damaged cells. (https://simple.m.wikipedia.org/wiki/Stem_cell)
+Because cells are not yet differentiated, they can change to become some kind of specialized cells.
+Organisms also use cells to replace damaged cells.

 To prepare PRP, the doctor will draw a small blood sample from the patient and spin it at high speed in a centrifuge for about 40 minutes to separate the platelets and growth factors from other blood cells.
-The stem cells from bone marrow and fat are then injected into the injured or arthritic joint along with PRP.
+The cells from bone marrow and fat are then injected into the injured or arthritic joint along with PRP.
 The PRP causes mild inflammation, which then triggers the healing response.
-Guided by the platelets in PRP, stem cells then rebuild damaged tissue and develop new collagen.
+Guided by the platelets in PRP, cells then rebuild damaged tissue and develop new collagen.
 It is important to note that the regenerative cells need guiding signals from the platelets to do their jobs.
-There are 2 types of stem cells:
+There are 2 types of cells in cellular therapy:

 It is stimulation to, and of, the body that changes the information within it.
 Sometimes those changes are short term, and sometimes they can be of a longer term.

-Stem cell therapy may be capable of repairing tissues that were previously thought to be irreparable, particularly cartilage, bone, and muscle.
-Stem cell therapy is the best treatment for arthritic joint pain from cartilage loss.
+Cell therapy may be capable of repairing tissues that were previously thought to be irreparable, particularly cartilage, bone, and muscle.
+Cellular therapy is the best treatment for arthritic joint pain from cartilage loss.

 Your body has a unique history, a unique genetic profile, a unique combination of diseases and dysfunction, all of which confluence towards a unique problem.
 This requires a unique solution and — a unique treatment.